-Understanding how the interviewer or potential new manager, and the company as a whole, measures success is key to understanding priorities, managerial styles, and where the company is heading.
-Questions like these also show that you care about excelling in the role not just meeting expectations.
+Understanding how the interviewer, potential new manager, and the company measure success is key to understanding priorities, managerial styles, and where the company is heading.
+Questions like these also show that you care about excelling in the role, not just meeting expectations.

-- How do you measure success in this role?
+- How will you measure the success of the person in this position?